-3.2.3 Research Committee
+3.2.3 Research Subcommittee

-The Research Committee is one branch of CBRL's governance, with oversight of all research activity.
-The Committee is made up of academics and experts in various disciplines, all with some focus on the Levant.
-The Committee meets around 2 - 3 times per year, and they are already aware of your work, because they were part of the application assessment process.
+The Research Subcommittee is one branch of CBRL's governance, with oversight of all research activity.
+The Subcommittee is made up of academics and experts in various disciplines, all with some focus on the Levant.
+The Subcommittee meets 2 - 3 times per year, and are aware of your work.

-The full list of current Research Committee members can be found on our website at Governance - CBRL.
+The full list of current Research Subcommittee members can be found on our website at Governance - CBRL.

-If you need to contact the Research Committee regarding your project or the terms of your grant, please write to the Executive Officer.
+If you need to contact CBRL regarding your project or the terms of your grant, please write to the Executive Officer.
 Contact details can be found in section 12.